 Receiving an Evaluation and Therapy through Kupat Cholim

-Below are the guidelines for applying for an evaluation and therapy through Kupat Cholim’s Child Development Center (Machon L’Hitpatchut Hayeled).
+Below are the guidelines for applying for an evaluation and therapy through kupat cholim’s Child Development Center (Machon L’Hitpatchut Hayeled).

 Identifying a Developmental Delay